puppetlabs/puppet-docs/source/puppet/3.6/reference/config_file_environment.markdown

 The most useful variables to interpolate into environment.conf settings are:

 * `$basemodulepath` --- useful for including the default module directories in the `modulepath` setting.
+Puppet Enterprise users should usually include this in the value of `modulepath`, since PE uses modules in the `basemodulepath` to configure orchestration and other features.
 * `$environment` --- useful for locating files, or as a command line argument to your `config_version` script.
 * `$confdir` --- useful for locating files.